Arnold Roth

-This is an article about Arnold Roth, the cartoonist.
-See also Arnie Roth, the musician.

 Arnold Roth (born February 25, 1929) is an American cartoonist and illustrator for advertisements, album covers, books, magazines, and newspapers.
 Novelist John Updike wrote, "All cartoonists are geniuses, but Arnold Roth is especially so."

 Career

-Roth's art is in the collections of the Philadelphia Museum of Art, the Cartoon Art Museum (San Francisco), Philadelphia's Rosenbach Museum & Library and the Cartoonmuseum Basel (Basel, Switzerland), plus many private collections.
+Roth's art is in the collections of the Philadelphia Museum of Art, the Cartoon Art Museum (San Francisco), Philadelphia's Rosenbach Museum & Library, The Billy Ireland Cartoon Research Library and Museum, the Cartoonmuseum Basel (Basel, Switzerland), plus many private collections.

 Magazines

 Roth has done covers for The New Yorker and his artwork has appeared in TV Guide, Sports Illustrated and Esquire.
 His cartoons and illustrations were contributions to the satirical magazines edited by his friend Harvey Kurtzman: Trump (1957), Humbug (1957–58) and Help!
 (1960–65).
 Roth's cartoons began appearing in Playboy in the late 1950s.
 Playboy published ten multi-page installments of his An Illustrated History of Sex series in the late 1970s.
 Roth was a regular contributor of cartoon features to Punch from the late 1960s until the end of the 1980s.
 Roth had multi-page features in almost every one of the first 25 issues of National Lampoon (1970–72) until his last satirized the editors of the magazine.
 He was a political cartoonist for The Progressive from 1981 to 1987.